 How Does PMR Help?

 PMR is an evidence-based treatment for anxiety disorders.
 I often incorporate progressive muscle relaxation into my work with clients who are looking for tools to manage stress and anxiety because it is a tangible skill that people can utilize outside of therapy.
-I also like to introduce this technique to clients who are struggling to fall asleep due to racing thoughts as it is a way people can prepare their mind and body for rest.
+I also like to introduce this technique to clients who are struggling to fall asleep due to racing thoughts as it is a way people can prepare their minds and bodies for rest.

 In addition, progressive muscle relaxation is a component of treatments for other disorders, such as PTSD.
 For example, it is an essential component of Trauma-Focused—Cognitive Behavioral Therapy (TF-CBT), which is a widely researched therapy for teenagers and children who have experienced trauma.